jupyterlab/jupyterlab-translate/README.md

 pip install jupyterlab-translate
 ```

-You will also need to install an npm package to be able to extract strings from `*.tsx` files.
+You will also need to install [gettext-extract](https://www.npmjs.com/package/gettext-extract)
+to be able to extract strings from `*.tsx` files.

 ```bash
 npm install gettext-extract -g